tdm-ar/tdm.ar-front/README.md

 # TDM.ar Front
-This is the repo where you will find the whole website, it is made in Typescript, Next.js, Tailwind CSS.
+This is the repo where you will find the whole website frontend, it is made in Typescript, Next.js, and Tailwind CSS.